 Institutional student loans

-Finally, there are institutional loans.
+The last of the types of student loans are institutional loans.
 With these types of loans, the school itself acts as the lender.
 As with private student loans, terms for institutional loans vary between schools, as well as their eligibility criteria.
 You’ll want to check with your school to see what they offer, if you would qualify, and how their loan compares to others.

 When taking out a student loan, it’s in everybody’s interest to ensure all parties are well-informed of their options — including not just loans but also scholarships, grants, and work-study programs — and the impact it will have on them going forward.
 This was just an overview of broad categories of loans; before making a decision, be sure you’ve done your research.
 Read FAQs, look at testimonials, and ask any questions of your school and potential lenders to help you make the right choice for you!